 Time Domain Alternate Method

 Time domain techniques can also be used to validate the temporal correlation.
-The temporal correlation validation measurement setup is illustrated in Figure DI3.3-2.
+The temporal correlation validation measurement setup is illustrated in Figure I.3.3-2.
 In this case a Signal generator transmits a CW signal through the MIMO test system.
 The signal is received by a test antenna within the test area.
 Finally, the signal is collected by a signal analyser and the measured signal is stored as IQ data format for postprocessing.